 By Jeb Buddecke, Director of Enterprise Applications at Sphere Partners

 Successful businesses thrive on effective, predictable, and reliable processes and people that drive their day-to-day operations.
 Good management ensures that these operations function despite challenges in human resources, capital, market forces, and other variables.
 This is where systems optimization comes in.
-Once you understand the essential business processes in your company, you can determine the best solutions to streamline your operations, using your people and systems.
+Once you understand the essential business processes in your company, you can determine the best cost management strategy and solutions to streamline your operations, using your people and systems.

 Let’s examine why systems optimization matters and how to implement it in your organization today.